Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 Crested geckos are one of my favorite pet reptiles.
-They are relatively small and are very simple to house because they don't necessarily require heating or lighting.
+These guys are pretty hardy reptiles and are one of the best beginner species that a newbie reptile keeper can raise and keep.
+They are relatively small and are very simple to the house because they don't necessarily require heating or lighting.
 You just have to make sure that their enclosure is set around 75°F to 80°F and that the enclosure is taller than it is long.
-These guys are pretty hardy reptiles and are one of the best beginner species that a newbie reptile keeper can raise and keep.

-First off before you even get started, you want to make sure that you know what size enclosure that you will need.
-I like to house babies and juveniles in kritter keepers, and as they grow, upgrade the kritter keeper until they require a tub of some sort.
-By starting them in smaller enclosures, you can prevent stress and the gecko can find it's food.
+Babies: I like to house babies and juveniles in kritter keepers and as they grow, upgrade the kritter keeper until they require a tub of some sort.
+By starting them in smaller enclosures, you can prevent stress and enable the gecko to find its food.

 When it comes to a natural enclosure, you want to be careful of smaller geckos.
 You do not want to introduce a hatchling or baby into an enclosure with dirt, as younger geckos have problems catching their food properly and can end up with a mouthful of dirt.
 And even though crested geckos need CGD more than they need crickets, they sure appreciate crickets on occasion.

-With the natural enclosures, you should really use an aquarium over a plastic tub because more than likely you will be adding live plants, and your plants will need some fluorescent lighting.
+Glass or plastic: With the natural enclosures, you should really use a glass aquarium rather than a plastic tub because, more than likely, you will be adding live plants, and your plants will need some fluorescent lighting.
 Plus it will just be easier.

 - Peace lily spathiphyllum